naomialido/CPSC4800_A3.2/README.md

 # CPSC4800_A3.2 Titanic Dataset Analysis
 ### Introduction
 ___
 This repository involves an EDA for the Titanic dataset from Kaggle.
 It explores three hypotheses to see if there is an association with the survival rate and other variables.
-The three hypotheses are based on the passenger class, gender, and age.
+The three hypotheses are based on the passenger ticket class, gender, and age.
 ___
 ### Project Overview
 1. **Data Loading** - importing dataset and checking general structure and data types